pdhirsch/ESP8266-stuff/README.md

 Next I ran the Web Client sample, almost unmodified.
 You have to enter your own SSID and Wi-Fi password to make this work.
 If this one works, you're rocking.

-Finally I used the MQTT_Watson script to write to the Watson IoT platform.
+Finally I used the MQTT_Watson sketch to write to the Watson IoT platform.
 The sketch for that also needs your SSID and password.
 There are commented-out lines that allow you to test with mosquitto.org rather than Watson if you'd like to do that.
 A few other random notes about this sketch: